White Gold vs Yellow Gold: Which Is Better?

 To compare, let’s explore the maintenance needs of each gold type:

 • Polishing – The more scratches, the more polishing.
 Since yellow gold is more susceptible to damage, it often needs frequent polishing and rebuffing.
-White gold (especially rhodium-plated) requires less polishing, just one or twice per year.5 So, before you decide which engagement or wedding ring to choose, research on how to clean wedding ring first.
+White gold (especially rhodium-plated) requires less polishing, just once or twice per year.5 So, before you decide which engagement or wedding ring to choose, research how to clean a wedding ring first.

 • Resizing – The softness of yellow gold can actually work in your favor.
 If you need to resize a ring, yellow gold easily adapts to a new size.
 White gold’s harder structure could make resizing difficult.